guardian/engineering-performance-framework/README.md

       <ul>
         <li>Demonstrates how the department can manage failure, fail fast, and learn and improve from such failures. </li>
         <li>Champions Guardian P&E solutions, culture and values externally.
 For example by hosting external meet-ups, presenting at conferences, or writing blog posts. </li>
-        <li>Enables software to be produced that can be used by, or benefits external communities.</li>
+        <li>Enables software to be produced that can be used by, or benefits external communities and is widely accessible.</li>
         <li>Ensures we don’t encounter unmitigatable or unforeseen technical problems.</li>
         <li>Demonstrates deep understanding and engagement with engineering or product data.†</li>
       </ul>